gabonator/Work-in-progress/GarminHud/readme.md

 And here is a video of Sygic Navigation working with Garmin HUD, I am proud to say that all this took about 24 hours to get it working: http://www.youtube.com/watch?v=WK9IV0syupE

+In folder Version1 you will find my initial code.
+Frank Huebenthal has made some improvements and was kind enough to share his code, you will find his work in folder Version2.

+Contributors:
+- Gabriel Valky - initial research
+- Frank Huebenthal - some improvements, added roundabouts, removed MFC dependency